burcakotlu/GLANET/docs/source/datadrivencomputationalexperiments.rst

 For **wIF**

-All figures for all of the results are provided in Figure starting from 6 to 21.
+All figures for all of the results are provided in figures starting from 6 to 21.

 By using wIF option, both Type-I error and power have decreased.